aaronpowell/aaronpowell.github.io/src/documents/posts/2012-01-05-heroku-sendgrid-nodejs.md

---- cson
+---
   title: "Heroku, SendGrid and NodeJS"
   metaTitle: "Heroku, SendGrid and NodeJS"
   description: "A quick guide to sending emails from nodejs on Heroku using SendGrid"
   revised: "2012-01-05"
   date: "2012-01-05"
-tags: ["nodejs","heroku"]
+  tags:
+    - "nodejs"
+    - "heroku"
   migrated: "true"
-urls: ["/nodejs/heroku-sendgrid-nodejs"]
+  urls:
+    - "/nodejs/heroku-sendgrid-nodejs"
-summary: """
+  summary: ""

-"""
 ---
 Last night I launched the registration site for [Stats It][1], and Umbraco 5 add-on I'm working on and I wanted to get the site out quickly and well... cheaply so I decided that I'd just do a 1 page site in NodeJS.